edgio-docs/edgio-docs/src/pages/guides/reference/v6_migration.md

   If your `package.json` or `.npmrc` explicitly defines v14.x as the Node.js engine, this will also need updated to 16.x.

+  Additionally, check your CI/CD environment for Node version settings.
+Some workflows may target Node.js 14.x.
+These files/settings also need updated to 16.x.

 </Callout>

 ## Step 2: Upgrade the {{ PRODUCT }} CLI {/*upgrade-the-cli*/}